Congratulations on your admission to Northeastern Illinois University! Identify your

 Congratulations on your admission to Northeastern Illinois University as an Undergraduate Student-at-Large.
 Complete the following steps for a smooth transition into your studies at Northeastern Illinois University.

-Step 2: Set Up Your Online Accounts
+Set Up Your NEIUport Accounts

-- check the status of financial aid awards (if applicable).
+• Check the status of financial aid awards (if applicable).

-- look up, register and pay for classes.
+• Look up, register, and pay for classes.

-- locate forms and academic resources information.
+• Locate forms and academic resources information.

-- inform the University about changes to your contact information.
+• Inform the University about changes to your contact information.

-- check your end-of-semester grades.
+• Check your end-of-semester grades.

-- use the Degree Evaluation tool to model how your credits will count towards fulfilling the requirements for any undergraduate degree program at Northeastern Illinois University.
+• Use the Degree Evaluation tool to model how your credits will count towards fulfilling the requirements for any undergraduate degree program at Northeastern Illinois University.

 Nmail is your University-issued email account.
 You will be provided with your Nmail address during the NEIUport activation process.
 The password you create for NEIUport will be the same password you will use to log in to your Nmail account.

 Official University communications will be sent to your Nmail account.
 You will be responsible for reading and responding to these communications, so please be sure to check your Nmail daily.

 N-Safe is the system the University uses to provide students, faculty and staff with security and school closure alerts.
-Sign up for N-Safe and choose how you'd like for notifications to be sent to you – by email and/or text message.
+Sign up for N-Safe and choose how you'd like notifications to be sent to you – by email and/or text message.

 Desire to Learn (D2L) is an online learning environment that houses syllabi, course materials and tools you will use for many of the courses you will take at Northeastern.
 D2L also enables you to communicate with the faculty members teaching your courses and your classmates.
 Familiarize yourself with D2L before your first day of classes.